FollowTheProcess/pytoil/docs/commands/project.md

 ## Create

 `create` will make you a new project locally.
-You have the option to create a new virtual environment with it and to create the project from a [cookiecutter] template.
+You have the option to create a new virtual environment with it and to create the project from a [cookiecutter] template :cookie:

 ### No Options